 3. Jaw Pain

 The temporomandibular joint (TMJ) is one of the most used joints in the body.
-It is made up of the jaw muscles that keep the jaw bones aligned and allow
+It is made up of the jaw muscles that keep the jaw bones aligned and allow free movement of the jaws.
+They also provide the necessary force for biting, chewing, or clamping down.

 Some people complain waking up to pain on one side of the head or in their jaw, which is mostly due to wrong sleeping posture.
 Sleeping on a pillow that is too firm can result in you waking up with pain in the jaws.
 A firm pillow doesn’t allow your jaw muscles to relax and release the built up tension.
 Ensure that your pillow has adequate support without being too firm and unyielding.